Democrats say they want government to stay out of your bedroom.

 Notice how the rhetoric of environmental protection has changed over the last decade to justify the expansion of governmental power and rapid erosion of personal freedom.

 At first, the problem was “acid rain,” and liberals used the fact that clouds crossed state lines to propose onerous federal regulation of the energy industry.
-The first President Bush outsmarted them in 1990 by implementing a free-market program that monetized a limited right to pollute, and
+The first President Bush outsmarted them in 1990 by implementing a free-market program that monetized a limited right to pollute, and acid rain became an issue of the past.

 By the mid-1990s, the liberals had turned their attention to “global warming.”
 Problem: the theory of human-caused global warming is challenged by the fact, among others, that average temperatures were higher during the Medieval Warm Period a thousand years ago.